josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ### 3. Sequential Convex Programming

 One of the primary enabling technologies of rocket landing has been Sequential Convex Programming (SCP).
-The idea behind this
+The idea behind this {: style="color:gray; font-size: 80%; text-align: center;"}

 #### 3.1 Linearization